remarkablemark/remarkablemark.github.io/_posts/2025/2025-02-02-fix-jest-errors-in-react-router-7-upgrade.md

 +import { RouterProvider } from "react-router";
 ```

-This is because you need to use a top-level import for non-DOM contexts.
+This occurs because you need to use a top-level import for non-DOM contexts (e.g., Jest).

 See [example](https://github.com/lilboards/lilboards/pull/2373/files).